Joe Brown (sculptor)

-Joe Brown (March 20, 1909 in Philadelphia, Pennsylvania - March 14, 1985 in Philadelphia, Pennsylvania) was an American figurative sculptor, specializing in athletes.
+Joe Brown (March 20, 1909 - March 14, 1985) was an American figurative sculptor, specializing in athletes.
 His work was part of the sculpture event in the art competition at the 1936 Summer Olympics.
 Later in his career, he also worked as a playground designer.

 Career

 The son of Russian immigrants, he grew up in South Philadelphia and graduated from South Philadelphia High School in 1926.
 A gifted athlete, he won a 1927 football scholarship to Temple University.
 He left before graduation, and briefly worked as a professional boxer.
 He made extra money as an artists' model, and became interested in studying sculpture.

 He served a 7-year apprenticeship under University of Pennsylvania professor and sculptor R. Tait McKenzie.